obasekiosa/ictds/README.md

-# Introduction to Computational Thinking and Data Science
+# Computational Optimizations and Modelling

 ### pset1